 - Engine Power:

-- The turbocharged nature of Indy car engines means that they can deliver high levels of power and torque, providing the necessary acceleration and top speed capabilities required for competitive racing.
+- The turbocharged nature of Indy car engines means that they can deliver high levels of power and torque, providing the necessary acceleration and capabilities required for competitive racing.
 Teams work closely with engine manufacturers to fine-tune their power units for optimal performance, ensuring that they have the necessary grunt to outpace their rivals on the track.

 Record-Breaking Speeds